Event Location – Neighborhood Academy of Music – 112 Butternut Ln, Clayton, NC 27520

-Clayton Piano Festival hosts an intensive, day-long piano performance seminar designed to present students with the opportunity to hone their skills and deepen their understanding of the art of piano performance.
-The students will benefit from a multi-angled program including a masterclass providing practical insight into performance related issues, a detailed lecture-discussion of the physical aspects of playing, and a closer look at some of the great recording artists from the so called Golden Age of piano playing and what made their performances special.
-The program will conclude with a closing recital hosted by festival artist Angelo Rondello giving students a chance to gain valuable performance experience in an open and friendly setting.
+Clayton Piano Festival hosts an intensive, four day piano performance seminar designed to present students with the opportunity to hone their skills and deepen their understanding of the art of piano performance and increase their musical knowledge in an open and friendly setting.
+The students will benefit from a multi-angled program including a masterclass providing practical insight into performance related issues, a detailed lecture-discussion of some of the physical aspects of playing, a lecture on the history of the piano and the influences it had on composers and society and a look at various career paths in music including practical advice about how to develope a musical career.
+The program will include admission for students to festival concerts of Julia Mortyakova and Milton Laufer.
 These activities will provide the occasion for participants to interact with, learn from, and potentially be inspired by the guest artists in an informal, intimate environment.
 All events are free and open to the public.

-Students will learn to improve their own performances through the expertise of Meredith College professor Margaret Evans.
+Students will learn to improve their own performances through the expertise of world renowned concert pianist Azamat Sydykov who received his training from the famed Moscow Conservatory.

 Seminar Eligibility and Regulations

-- All are welcome to apply from early advanced level and up, pre-college and college students alike.
+• All are welcome to apply from late intermediate level and up, pre-college and college students alike.

-- We are pleased to offer the 2013 Young Artists Seminar free of charge for students, only the $25 application fee applies to cover expenses.
+• We are pleased to offer the 2014 Young Artists Seminar free of charge for students, only a $15 application fee applies to cover expenses.

-- Due to time constraints, there is a five person limit for those wishing to perform in the masterclass.
-Students will be chosen on a first come, first serve basis.
+• Due to time constraints, a maximum of five students each will perform in both the masterclass and phrasing workshop.
+Students will be chosen on a first come, first served basis.
 Apply now to reserve your spot.

 Applicants to the Young Artists Seminar should submit the following materials: